movementkitchen/website/src/pages/about/index.md

 completed a MSc in Biomechanics / Sports and Exercise Science with University of Roehampton.

-And my personal journey towards a more movement-rich lifestyle continues.
-Over the last five years I've thrown out all the supportive insoles from my shoes and gradually replaced the heeled shoes with wide and flexible minimal ones.
+Bit by bit, I have managed to restore my core and get stronger and more resilient than in my twenties, and my personal journey towards a more movement-rich lifestyle continues.
+Over the last five years I've removed the supportive insoles from my shoes and gradually replaced the heeled shoes with wide and flexible minimal ones.
 Our family got rid of most of our furniture and equipped our house with a climbing frame and a plenty of unstable surfaces instead.
 We started spending a lot of our time outside, moving in nature.
 I started looking at my environment differently, finding movement opportunities where there were none: noticing all the trees for climbing on my walks, walking much more barefoot and on varied surfaces, using the children playground time to hang, climb and play with them instead of just standing around.

 > Longer I work with movement and the body, more I realise, the progress is
 > defined not by one time achievements, but by general blurring of the border